George Westinghouse: Personal life, later life, and death

 In 1867, Westinghouse met Marguerite Erskine Walker on a train, and they married in August of that year.
 They were married for 47 years, and had one son, George Westinghouse III, who in turn had six children.

 From 1871, George and Marguerite Westinghouse maintained a large home in Pittsburgh called Solitude, building up from an existing house on land purchased by George in 1871.
 They were part of a social class of very rich local industrialists and money managers including neighbors and associates Henry Clay Frick, Henry J. Heinz, William Thaw, Andrew Mellon, and Richard Beatty Mellon, and the brothers Andrew Carnegie and Thomas Carnegie.
-Their guests included Nicola Tesla, Lord Kelvin, and congressman (and future president) William McKinley.
+Their guests included Nikola Tesla, Lord Kelvin, and congressman (and future president) William McKinley.

 By 1893, they had constructed Erskine Park in Lenox, Massachusetts, which they used as a summer home, in part as a respite from the gritty industrial environment of Pittsburgh.
 It was named for the family of Marguerite's grandparents.

 In 1898, the Westinghouses leased and then in 1901 purchased the Blaine House mansion in Washington D.C.
 Marguerite Westinghouse was reputed to host frequent and lavish entertainments there.
 In 1918, their former Pittsburgh home, Solitude, was razed and the land given to the City of Pittsburgh to establish Westinghouse Park.
 The house in Erskine Park was sold by the family in 1917 and subsequently demolished.

 In 1894, the Grand Army of the Republic, a fraternal organization of Union Civil War veterans, held a week-long convention in Pittsburgh.
 George Westinghouse, being a veteran himself, hosted an evening of dinner and entertainment for more than 5,000 attendees at the newly constructed, but not yet active main buildings of the Westinghouse Electric and Manufacturing Company in East Pittsburgh.
 He took on the expenses of the necessary building preparations and all the expenses of transporting people to and from the site by rail.

 Pride in his achievements with the airbrake is reflected in the comment published in 1904: "If some day they say of me that with the airbrake I contributed something to civilization, something to the safety of human life, it will be sufficient."

 George Westinghouse remained a captain of American industry until 1907 when the financial panic of 1907 led to his resignation from control of the Westinghouse Electric company.
 By 1911, he was no longer active in business, and his health was in decline.
 Westinghouse died on March 12, 1914, in New York City at age 67.
 He was initially interred in Woodlawn Cemetery, Bronx, NY then removed on December 14, 1915.
 As a Civil War veteran, he was buried in Arlington National Cemetery, along with his wife Marguerite, who survived him by three months.
 She had also been initially interred in Woodlawn but removed and reinterred at the same time as George.